evfinkn/speechviz/USAGE.md

 interface.
 Each file `FILE` in these directories also needs a respective waveform file in `data/waveforms` named `FILE_NAME-waveform.json` where `FILE_NAME` is `FILE` without the extension.
-If you ran `process_audio.py` on `FILE` while it was in its respective directory, the waveform file will already be in its correct folder, and a segments file containing the annotations will be in `data/segments`.
-Segments files aren't required to view a file in the interface.
+If you ran `process_audio.py` on `FILE` while it was in its respective directory, the waveform file will already be in its correct folder, and an annotations file containing the annotations will be in `data/annotations`.
+Annotations files aren't required to view a file in the interface.

 Clicking on a file in the list open's up the main interface which contains the waveform and annotations (if any) for the file.
 Some notable features: